Würzburg radar: Development

-In January 1934, Telefunken met with German radar researchers, notably Dr. Rudolf Kühnhold of the Communications Research Institute of the Kriegsmarine and Dr. Hans Hollmann, an expert in microwaves, who informed them of their work on an early warning radar.
-Telefunken's director of research, Dr. Wilhelm Runge, was unimpressed and dismissed the idea as science fiction.
-The developers then went their own way and formed Gesellschaft für Elektroakustische und Mechanische Apparate (GEMA) eventually collaborating with Lorenz on the development of the Freya and Seetakt systems.
+In 1933, Wilhelm Runge, Telefunken's laboratory director, met with Rudolf Kühnhold, the leader of the Kriegsmarine Navy Transmissions Laboratory, who explained his idea of using radio waves for locating targets.
+Runge was unimpressed and dismissed the idea as utopian.
+Kühnhold then formed Gesellschaft für Elektroakustische und Mechanische Apparate (GEMA) with the owners of Tonographie, developing the Freya and Seetakt systems.

 By the spring of 1935, GEMA's successes made it clear to Runge that the idea was workable after all, so he started a crash program at Telefunken to develop radar systems.
 With Lorenz already making progress on early warning devices, Runge had the Telefunken team concentrate on a short-range gun laying system instead.
 Management apparently felt it to be as uninteresting as Runge had a year earlier and assigned it a low priority for development.

-By the summer they had built a working experimental unit in the 50 cm band that was able to generate strong returns off a target Junkers Ju 52.
-By the next summer, the experimental set-up had been developed into a prototype known as the Darmstadt, which offered a range accuracy of 50 m at 5 km, not nearly enough for gun laying.
-Attitudes changed in late 1938, when a full development contract was received from the Luftwaffe.
+By the summer of 1935, Runge directed one of his 50 cm transmitters straight up, with a receiver nearby.
+A Junkers Ju 52 passing directly overhead generated a strong reflection.
+By the next summer, he incorporated pulsing and duplexing with a paraboloid reflector into a prototype known as the Darmstadt, which offered a range accuracy of 5 km.
+In 1939, the Würzburg system included the LS180 triode, and a rotating dipole feed, called Quirl, for conical lobe switching.
+It became the best AA gun-laying radar for the next three to four years, when displaced by 10 cm systems.

 The resulting system, known as the FuMG 62, as well as the prototype system FuMG 39T Darmstadt were demonstrated to Hitler at Rechlin in July 1939.
 The Telefunken team developed an accurate system based on a klystron microwave tube operating in the range of 54–53 cm (553–566 MHz)—an extremely short wavelength for the time—with a pulse length of 2 microseconds, a peak power of 7–11 kW and a pulse repetition frequency (PRF) of 3,750 Hz.
 It had a maximum range of about 29 km and was accurate to about 25 m in range.
 Würzburg used a 3 m paraboloid dish antenna, which could be "folded" along the horizontal midline for travel on a wheeled trailer.
 The system was first accepted into service in 1940 and 4,000 of this basic layout were delivered.